 You can get high amounts of folic acid in leafy greens, oatmeal, sunflower seeds, oranges, fortified cereals, lentils, black-eyed peas, and soybeans.

 Like folic acid, low levels of vitamin B-12 in the blood are associated with depression, but researchers can’t find definitive evidence as to why.

 There are lots of tasty ways to fit it into your diet.
 Food sources of vitamin B-12 include lean beef, clams, oysters, crab, wild salmon, eggs, cottage cheese, yogurt, milk, and fortified cereals.

 Vitamin D is known as the “sunshine vitamin” because your body can make it by using cholesterol and absorbing natural sunshine.
-Your mood may improve with as little as 10 minutes of sun exposure.
-This is why light therapy is an important treatment for SAD.
-Your body can also absorb vitamin D through food.

 Food sources of vitamin D include milk, egg yolks, mushrooms, and fish that have bones.
 You can also get vitamin D in supplement form.

 Chocolate has always been a tasty and good way to self-medicate through down times.
 But a Hershey’s bar or pint of chocolate ice cream isn’t the best way to do it.